HardikHajela/TheCompassionAPP/readme.md

 2 gourps of People can register and publish thier information through our Website: Benefactors and Recievers!
 Banefactors can be NGOs, Registered Mental Health Professionals, Medical Doctors, Nurses, etc. A Reciever can be a Patient, a person,  anyone impacted by COVID-19 in some way and seeking aid/advice from someone!

+Once they Register with us, thier information is public, and everyone has access to it through the 'Lists' option!

 Kindly visit: https://thecompassionapp.myweb.cs.uwindsor.ca/AboutUs.html to know more about the Project!